wwentink/SurveyResponder/ReadMe.md

 ## 🚀 What Is SurveyResponder?

-**SurveyResponder** is a Python package and CLI tool that uses Large Language Models (LLMs), such as those accessed through [Ollama - ollama.com](https://ollama.com), to generate synthetic responses to survey instruments.
+**SurveyResponder** is a Python package and CLI tool that uses Large Language Models (LLMs), such as those accessed through [Ollama - ollama.com](https://ollama.com), to generate synthetic survey instrument responses.

 Useful for: